Work Permits and Visas In Spain: An Employer’s Guide

 In this guide, we’ll unpack the requirements for Spanish work permits and visas, outlining your responsibilities as an employer.
 By understanding the various visa types, application processes, and legal obligations, you can speed up your hiring process.

-It doesn’t have to be complex to make sense of it all: Playroll is an EOR provider that does the groundwork for you when it comes to staying compliant with local employment laws and ensuring a smooth international hiring process.
+It doesn’t have to be difficult to make sense of it all: Playroll is an EOR provider that does the groundwork for you when it comes to staying compliant with local employment laws and ensuring a smooth international hiring process.

 What is a Work Permit Or Visa in Spain?